 Kombucha Recipe 1 Gallon Short-Cut Method

-Following this Kombucha Recipe also prevents contamination by eliminating the wait for the sweet tea to cool.
+Following this basic Kombucha Recipe also prevents contamination by eliminating the wait for the sweet tea to cool.
 Because you can add the fresh Kombucha SCOBY and starter liquid right away, the brew is guaranteed to succeed.

 To download the complete Kombucha Recipe DIY Guide including Brewing Logs, enter your email.
 The full recipe is also listed below.
 Happy Brewing!